 individuals and organisations currently in receipt of their funding.

-The Chancellor has set out a package of temporary, timely and targeted measures to support public services, people and businesses through this period of disruption caused by COVID-19.
-This covers details such as sick pay, business rates, Insurance, Tax and the Interuption load scheme.
+The Government have a package of measures to support businesses through this period of disruption caused by COVID-19.
+View here

 Employees showing mild viral symptoms – possibly coronavirus.
 What should I do?